chx2/EasyDocs/README.md

 > composer create-project chx2/easydocs -s dev

-2. Edit the config.yaml file under the app/ directory to update your username & password.
-A default one is provided but is recommended that you change it:
+2. Edit the config.yaml file under the app/ directory to update your username & password plus add any additional users.
+A default one is provided but is recommended that you change it.
+You can edit current users & add new ones under the YAML block called users:

-> username: admin
-> password: '1234'
+> admin: '1234'

+Say you want a new one with the name 'superuser' and a password of '1029', you would add this line to the users block:

+> superuser: '1029'

 3. Enter the URL of the webserver to login.
 Once you have created your first section inside the ACP, you can begin to write your documentation!